T-Troll/alienfx-tools/README.md

 - `alienfx-cli` `set-zone` and `set-zone-action` commands not supported with low-level SDK (no zones defined).<br>
 - Only one device per time can be controlled trough low-level SDK, but you can choose which one.
 - Brightness is not supported for low-level API, just ignored now.
-- Hardware light effects (pulse, morph) doesn't supported for older devices and can't work with hardware light effects at the same time (hardware limitation).
+- Hardware light effects (pulse, morph) doesn't supported for older devices and can't work with software light effects at the same time (hardware limitation).
 - DirectX12 games didn't allow to access GPU or frame, so `alienfx-ambient` didn't work, and `alienfx-gui` can't monitor GPU load for it.
 - <b>WARNING!</b> In case you run `alienfx-haptics` or `alienfx-ambient` for a long time (1 hour+) and have AWCC installed and running, you can meet significant system slowdown, die to `WMI Host Process` high CPU usage.
 It's a bug into `AWCCService` AWCC component, producing excessive calls "Throttling Idle Tasks" to WMI.
 Quick fix: Stop AWCCService if you plan to use haptics or ambient for a long time.
 I'll contact Dell about this issue, as well as look for workaround in my code.
 - <b>WARNING!</b> Using hardware power button, especially for events, can provide hardware light system freeze in rare situations!
 If lights are freezed, shutdown you notebook (some lights can stay on after shutdown), remove power adapter cord and wait 15 sec (or then lights come off), then start it back.
 Use with care!